A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Discussion

 After accounting for the effect of the socio-development index, some neighbourhoods are detected as potential outliers by the proposed models and Congdon's, both in the lower and upper tails of the number of cases' distribution across the districts.
-By focusing on local outliers, Congdon's model reports a few more potential outliers than the proposed model whose interest lies only in the outlying areas with respect to the whole region of interest, namely the BYM2-Gamma version.
-Out of the 21 neighbourhoods identified as outliers, irrespective of the model, the proposed models BYM2-logCAR and BYM2-Gamma identified 19 (90.5\%) and 14 (66.7\%), respectively.
-Three outlying neighbourhoods did not report any cases (Parque Columbia, Vasco da Gama and Gericinó) and were identified as outliers by the three models.
+Out of the 23 neighbourhoods identified as outliers, irrespective of the model, the proposed models BYM2-logCAR and BYM2-Gamma identified 19 (90.5\%) and 14 (60.9\%), respectively.
+The four models do not always point out the same districts as potential outliers.
+One possible explanation for that is the small offset sizes of some districts.
+The simulation study with neighbouring outliers showed that, when the offset is small, the models that impose a spatially structured prior on the scaling mixture components tend to accurately identify outlying areas more often than the models with \textit{a priori} independent mixture components.
+Regarding the analysis of Zika cases, Figure \ref{fig:Zika_Out_Highlight} shows in red and purple the districts identified as outliers by at least one of the four models and whose offsets are among the smaller 5\%.
+For example, based on the results from the second simulation study, it is possible that, when analysing the Zika counts, Camorim (purple) and the island Paquet\'a (red) are missed by the BYM2-Gamma and Congdon models while they are pointed out by the BYM2-logCAR and Congdon-logCAR models (Figure \ref{fig:Zika_Out}) because of their smaller offset sizes (Figure \ref{fig:Zika_Out_Highlight}).